MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Improvements and fixes in the update:

-- Fixed an issue where enrolling into Insider builds was displaying a sign-in error.
+- Fixed an issue where enrolling into Insider builds resulted in an error that some update files weren't signed correctly.

 ## Windows Holographic, version 23H2 - October 2023 Update